renatabiniek/writing-room/README.md

 ### Forking to GitHub Repository

 You can create a fork (copy) of the repository.
-This allows you to experiment with the code without affecting the orignal project.
+This allows you to experiment with the code without affecting the original project.

 To fork the repository: